AashleshaS/Hack-O-Week_TRINOVA/README.md

 ## 🚀 How to Navigate This Repository

-1. Click into any of the 4 project folders above.
+1. Click into any of the project branches.
 2. Read the specific `README.md` inside that folder for architecture diagrams and setup instructions.
 3. Run the web apps locally or click the provided Wokwi links to view the hardware simulations in your browser!